 Hyphens (-), en dashes (–), and em dashes (—) technically only differ by the length of the dash.
 In a sentence, however, they couldn’t be more different.

-Authors often tend to confuse en dashes and em dashes with hyphens.
+Authors often confuse en dashes and em dashes with hyphens.
 To understand the difference, think that hyphens allow you to create language — whereas en dashes allow you to create meaning.
 Here’s an example:

 - Hyphen: “I have a blue-green sweater.”
 The hyphen here is used to amalgamate or mesh the two colours into one.